PawelKnap/3D-human-pose-estimation/User Guide.md

 - Advanced tip: You might need more resources with greater `--net_resolution` and/or `scale_number` or less resources by reducing them.

 - Radar hardware
-    - 3 Texas Instrument (TI) AWR1843BOOST radar boards.
+    - 3  (4 in updated version) Texas Instrument (TI) AWR1843BOOST radar boards.

 ## Prerequisites
 1. Install **CMake GUI**: Download and install the `Latest Release` of CMake `Windows win64-x64 Installer` from the [CMake download website](https://cmake.org/download/), called `cmake-X.X.X-win64-x64.msi`.